multi-objective/moocore/python/doc/source/whatsnew/index.rst

 -------------------

 - :func:`~moocore.hypervolume` now uses the HV3D\ :sup:`+` algorithm for the 3D case and the HV4D\ :sup:`+` algorithm for the 4D case.
+  For dimension larger than 4, the recursive algorithm uses HV4D\ :sup:`+` as the base case, which is significantly faster.
 - :func:`~moocore.read_datasets` is significantly faster for large files.
 - :func:`~moocore.is_nondominated` and :func:`~moocore.filter_dominated` are
   faster for 3D inputs.